 Early in our marriage, someone told us that the best way to keep from straying in a relationship is to bring every temptation into the light.
 That means no secrets.
 That means complete humbleness.

-That means, when my husband goes to work at someone else’s farm, and they have a pin-up or pornographic picture hanging on the wall… he tells me about it.
-Every.
-Time.
-He.
-Remembers.
-It.
+It means, when my husband goes to work at someone else’s farm, and they have a pin-up or pornographic picture hanging on the wall… he tells me about it– every single time he is tempted to dwell on it.

 It works because sin loses its enticement when it’s brought to the light.
 It loses its power.